villoslado/villoslado/README.md

 ## 🌱 What I'm up to
 * Building SlabShow, a sports cards inventory management system
-* Leading a team to develop High Travel, a social travel planning app

 ## 💼 Professional Background
 * Previously led Technology Partnerships at Salesforce and Microsoft